CowardlyBattleCat/intro-web-scraping/README.md

 ### What is it?
 I usually describe it as using a program to get data from the web by pulling content without an API (Application Program Interface).

 Many sites have APIs you can connect to and use to pull data.
 The [Twitter API](https://developer.twitter.com/en/docs.html) is a nice example.
-APIs can be used to gather weather data, sports scores, ebay listings and more.
+APIs can be used to gather weather data, sports scores, ebay listings, and more.
 This is great!
 Sometimes, however, you need data from a site that doesn't have an API.
 Thats what we're going to look at in this workshop.

 ### Where is it used?